Dragonmystic707/exalted-reincarnated/docs/System/Encounters.md

 abstracted representation not of difficulty (that is determined by individual rolls), but of *complexity*.

+Visualizing progress is important in an encounter—and it is recommended you keep your players in the loop that they are working towards their Key Issue!
+Having a set of tokens to remove, or something as simple as check-boxes to fill does wonders!

 |                          |             |
 |--------------------------|-------------|
 | **Key Issue Complexity** |             |